What is the Police Federation of England and Wales (PFEW)?

 Members can also book discounted overnight accommodation at our training and hotel facilities at Federation House in Leatherhead, Surrey.
 Full details can be found at: www.federationhouse.co.uk.

 How much does it cost per month to be a member?

 You can opt to become a subscribing member of the Federation which entitles you to the full range of support and assistance in accordance with our rules.
 Membership costs less than £24 per month.
-In your first year as a probationary constable, the amount is discounted by 75%, then 50% in your second year.
-Only in your third year of membership do you pay the full subscription rate.
+In your first year as a probationary constable, the amount is discounted by 50%.
+Only in your second year do you pay the full subscription rate.
 There is no discount for direct entry inspectors.
 However, during your first two years of membership you are entitled to the full range of benefits.
 Once you have become a member, your monthly subscription will be deducted directly from your pay by your force.
 They then pass that money to the Federation.